PI Meeting FAQs

 What food will be provided and what if I have special dietary requirements?

-We will provide a light breakfast and lunch on June 29 and a light breakfast on June 30.
-All other meals are on your own and a great time for networking.
-If you have special dietary requirements, please respond to the question about special requirements in the registration form.
-Meals will be served buffet style to accommodate for varying diets to the degree that the hotel can do so.
+We will provide a light breakfast (pastries and coffee) and lunch on June 10 and 11.
+All other meals are on your own, offering a great opportunity for networking.
+Please note that due to government meal per diem rates, the meal offerings are modest, and we are limited in the types and quantities of food we can order from the hotel.
+We will do our best to offer healthy and tasteful options within these constraints.
+If you have special dietary requirements, please indicate them in the registration form.
+Meals will be served buffet-style to accommodate varying diets to the extent the hotel can provide.
+Thank you for your understanding and flexibility!

 What is the dress code?